larryhastings/pyweek34/README.md

   and you'll get *both* your jumps back!
 Did someone say octuple-jump?
   I swear I heard someone say octuple-jump.

-* *Springboards!*  Just touch one of these, and you'll go shooting up into the air like a firework!
+* *Springboards!*  Just touch one of these little plungers, and you'll go shooting up into the air like a firework!
 Luckily for you, you don't also do the explody bit at the end.
 Or, at least, I don't think so.

 * *Signposts!*  Just walk by one of these signs to read it.
   It won't even slow you down!
-But maybe you should read it anyway, it might have something interesting to say.
+But maybe you should read it anyway.
+It just might have something interesting to say!

 And there are even sometims things for you to pick up, like: